linorobot/linorobot/README.md

 # linorobot [![Build Status](https://travis-ci.org/linorobot/lino_install.svg?branch=master)](https://travis-ci.org/linorobot/lino_install)
 Linorobot is a suite of Open Source ROS compatible robots that aims to provide students, developers, and researchers a low-cost platform in creating new exciting applications on top of ROS.

+You can also check out the ROS2 port of this project [linorobot2](https://github.com/linorobot/linorobot2).

 ## Tutorial

 You can read the full tutorial how to build your robot [here](https://github.com/grassjelly/linorobot/wiki/1.-Getting-Started).